Indicators of domestic violence in adults

 - Eating disorders (including problems of breast feeding)

-- Aggressive behaviour and language
+- Aggressive behaviour and language, constant fighting with peers

 - Appearing nervous and withdrawn